hashicorp/terraform-website/content/source/docs/enterprise/private/azure-setup-guide.html.md

 ### Component Interaction

-The Load Balancer routes all traffic to the active PTFE instance which handles all requests to the PTFE application.
+The Load Balancer routes all traffic to the active PTFE instance, which handles all requests to the PTFE application.

 The PTFE application is connected to the PostgreSQL database via the